Eylam65/ML-UCI-Heart-Disease/README.md

 - **Optuna** : A Bayesian optimization framework used for hyperparameter tuning of complex models like CatBoost and XGBoost efficiently and automatically.
 - **CatBoost, XGBoost, LightGBM** : These gradient boosting frameworks were used to build powerful classification models as part of the model experimentation and ensemble process.
 - **Matplotlib & Seaborn** : For data and model visualization, such as correlation heatmaps and feature distribution plots.
-- **Streamlit Cloud (Deployment)** : The final application was deployed using Streamlit Cloud, allowing online access to the prediction tool without requiring users to install the project locally.
+- **Streamlit Cloud (Deployment)** : The final application was deployed using Streamlit Cloud, allowing online access to the prediction tool without requiring users to install the project locally from app.py in the GitHub Repository.
+Deploy to [This App](https://ml-uci-heart-disease-jssaqbpnsr5e7ijuq5zqun.streamlit.app/).
+- **GitHub** : The complete source code, notebooks, and deployment files are maintained in a public GitHub repository: https://github.com/Eylam65/ML-UCI-Heart-Disease.

 ### App Structure (`app.py`)